Closet Organization: Easy DIY Closet Shelves

 Install the Hanger Rod and Shelf

 Use the closet rod and top shelf center support to mark the locations for the closet rod end brackets.
 With the support flush to the rear wall and top aligned with the existing 1x6 x 25-inch wall cleat, mark the location of the closet rod support on the face of the wall cleat.
 Repeat on the opposite end (Image 1).
 Mark the location for the closet rod and top shelf support bracket in the center of the rear wall, aligned with the existing top shelf wall cleats (Image 2).
 Install the closet rod and top shelf support bracket.
 If the bracket is over a stud, use screws.
 If not, use hollow wall anchors (Image 3).
 Install the closet rod end brackets on the marked locations of the existing wall cleats.
 Be sure to install the half bracket with the open end at the top (Image 4).
 Insert the closet rod and lay the top shelf board in place.
 Secure both to the middle support bracket with 1/2-inch wood screws (Image 5).

 The new closest shelves provided much-needed, organized storage that made use of the "dead" corner space.
 The shelves are low enough for our son to grab what he needs and wide enough to hold plenty of storage bins.
 The shelf above the closet rod will be used for seasonal storage.

 Never misplace another cleaning product or tool again with these clever storage solutions.

-Get the organized closet of your dreams with our strategies for storing clothes, art supplies and more.
+Get the organized closet of your dreams with our strategies for storing clothes, photos and art supplies.

 Check out our top organization and storage tips to get the most out of your walk-in.